flux-framework/PerfFlowAspect/docs/BasicTutorial.rst

    {"name": "foo", "cat": "/PerfFlowAspect/src/c/test/smoketest.cpp", "pid": 3134, "tid": 3134, "ts": 1679127184457676.0, "ph": "E"},

 The above trace file is generated for three functions with ``around`` pointcut annotations.
-The same trace file will be reduced to half the lines with ``compact`` logging which uses X (complete) events, as can be seen below:
+The same trace file will be reduced to half the lines with ``compact`` logging which uses a single X (complete) events, as can be seen below:

 .. code:: JSON